Toggle mobile menu visibility

 What is English as an additional language?

-EAL stands for English as an Additional Language.
-It is a term used to describe children and young people where English is not their first language.
+EAL stands for English as an additional language.
+It is a term used to describe children and young people where English may not be their first language.
 Since children and young people may be fluent in several other languages, we use the term 'additional' instead of 'second'.
-Children or young people with EAL may have varying levels of proficiency in English, depending on their exposure, motivation, and support.
+Children or young people with EAL may have varying levels of proficiency in English, depending on their exposure and support.

 There are over 15,000 EAL children and young people in Norfolk who speak at least 178 different languages.
 This equates to over 1 in 8 children and young people in our Norfolk classrooms, so it is likely that all staff in schools and settings will work with children or young people who have EAL.